 I think it’s a great starting point but you can’t use this value alone.
 I prefer looking at the company’s 10 year P/E ratio evolution.
 This gives me a better idea of how the market values the business.
 After all, it doesn’t really matter how I value it if the whole market is against me.
 You want to make sure you can sell the stock at a higher price at one point.

 Image Source: Dividend Toolkit

 The second method, Discounted Cash Flow Analysis, is to treat the company as one big free cash flow machine.
 We analyze the company as though we would buy the whole thing and hold it indefinitely for all of its future free cash flows.
-If we estimate the value of a company, we can compare it to what the market capitalization of that company currently is to determine whether it’s worth buying or not, or alternatively, we can divide the total calculated value by the total number of shares, and compare this value to the current real price of the shares.
+If we estimate the value of a company, we can compare it to the market capitalization of that company currently is to determine whether it’s worth buying or not, or alternatively, we can divide the total calculated value by the total number of shares, and compare this value to the current real price of the shares.

 This requires more data digging and is followed by more assumptions from investors.
 It is sometimes hard to determine at which pace a company will increase its cash flow.
-However, you can also use this model to assess any type of companies, not only dividend stocks.
+However, you can also use this model to assess any type of company, not only dividend stocks.

 Dividend Discount Model